“The readiness is all,” said Hamlet.

 But first we must be open to them.
 We must take a risk.
 And try.

 As many a Zen Master has tried to open many a student’s mind to satori.

-And later, I was sad.
+Later, I was sad.
 Not sad to have had the conversation, but sad that it had ended.

 Note: The reference above is to the famous speech by Polonius to his son Laertes, which I have copied here.
 Polonius is of course proposing that his son be far more careful than I am suggesting in this post.
 I am suggesting more openness, more readiness.
-But I am not proposing that we be careless, either.
+I am not proposing that we be careless, either.